Descartes-08

 About Descartes-08

 Descartes-08 is a T-cell therapy that is custom-made from a patient’s own blood.
-The cells are engineered with an mRNA to redirect them to find and kill antibody-producing plasma cells.
+The cells are engineered with an mRNA designed to redirect them to find and kill antibody-producing plasma cells.
 It is hoped that these T-cells, when administered back to the patient, will find and kill the aberrant plasma cells that produce the pathogenic antibodies in MG.

 Who can participate in the study?